 His teachers include Keiko Abe, Bogdan Bacanu, Dr. Dean Gronemeier, and James Bailey.
 Alex Stopa endorses Sabian Cymbals, Majestic Percussion instruments, Remo drumheads and Vic Firth drumsticks.
 His original compositions and arrangements are published by Tapspace music.

 Eliseo Rael has forged a dynamic career of creative collaboration as a chamber musician, soloist, and teacher.
-He currently serves as Assistant Coordinator of the Percussion Program at Duquesne University,
+He currently serves as Coordinator of the Percussion Program at Duquesne University,

 As the percussionist of the ensemble IonSound Project, Eliseo performed in such music series as “The Phoenix Concerts” in New York and “Music in a Great Space” in Pittsburgh.
 He has worked closely with renowned composers such as Joan Tower, David Stock, Michael Gandolfi, and Jeremy Beck.
 In addition to his work as a chamber musician, Eliseo has performed with many orchestras, including the Pittsburgh Symphony, UBS Verbier Festival Orchestra in Switzerland, and the Wheeling Symphony; performing under conductors James Levine, Kurt Massur, and Manfred Honeck.